hanzoai/agency/LLM.md

 ## Project Cleanup History

+### Component Naming
+- **Issue**: CaseStudyTemplate naming was confusing and component was missing
+- **Resolution**: Created CaseStudyPage component with clear naming that better reflects its purpose
+- **Files Updated**:
+  - Created `src/components/CaseStudyPage.tsx` to render individual case studies
+  - Updated `src/pages/CaseStudy.tsx` to use the new component

 ### Data Reorganization
 - **Issue**: Case study data was split across multiple files with duplication and inconsistencies
 - **Resolution**: Created individual files for each case study and a centralized import/export system